kkhetarpal/Literature/DynamicProgramming.md

   * Subproblems recur many times such that sub solutions can be cached and reused aka dive and conquer approach
   * MDPs satisfy both these properties - Bellman equation gives us this recursive decomposition The value function tells us the optimal way to behave.
 It can be thought of as a cache holding information which can be used at any point in time.

- - DP assumes full knowledge of MDP
+DP assumes full knowledge of MDP
-  * Used for planning and prediction
-  * For prediction: Input: MDP or MRP, Output: the value function
-  * For control: Input: MDP, Output: Optimal value function & optimal policy
+  * Used for planning and prediction.
+For prediction: Input: MDP or MRP, Output: the value function.
+For control: Input: MDP,   Output: Optimal value function & optimal policy

 **Applications of Dynamic Programming**
 -Scheduling algorithms